 Seedrs is Europes’s top crowdfunding website.
 Seedrs supports multiple currency investments in ambitious businesses.
 Investors get full voting shares and protection for their investments through a unified nominee structure on this website.
 Seedrs recently launched a secondary market where investors can trade their investments.
 This is open only to shareholders who have already invested in a business.
 This allows some investors to sell out their investments much earlier than other platforms.
 Register now to start investing at Seedrs.

 Legal Issues Facing Equity Crowd Funding

 The majority of investments raised in equity crowdfunding goes to small businesses and start-ups.
 Start-ups have a very high rate of failure and it is estimated that 50% of start-ups fail within the first ten years.
-Only one out of ten start-ups eventually matures into a large profitable corporation.
-Regulators around the world are scrambling to introduce measures which will ensure the rights of investors are protected.
+Only one out of ten start-ups eventually mature into a large profitable corporation.
+Regulators around the world are scrambling to introduce measures that will ensure the rights of investors are protected.

-Crowd funding websites on the other hand have introduced various measures to ensure companies participating on their platform are thoroughly vetted to weed out weak campaigns.
+Crowdfunding websites on the other hand have introduced various measures to ensure companies participating on their platform are thoroughly vetted to weed out weak campaigns.
 As crowdfunding evolves it is expected to go mainstream by 2020 bringing in more US$ 100 billion annually.
-Now that’s a figure to contemplate about !
+Now that’s a figure to contemplate about!